dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-capture-app.md

 Now, for every new enrollment in this program one event will be auto generated.
 One program can also have multiple stages marked as auto generated.
 For all the auto generated events

- a) the organisation unit will be the same as the user is reporting for during the enrollment and
+ a) the organisation unit will be the same as the user is reporting for, during the enrollment and

  b) all these events will be part of the current enrollment.